inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 ![architecture.png](architecture.png)

-The architecture of Enclave-TLS is shown in the figure above.
-Enclave TLS provides five APIs for upper-layer applications and services.
+The architecture of Rats-TLS is shown in the figure above.
+Rats TLS provides five APIs for upper-layer applications and services.
 The five APIs can realize the establishment of trusted and secure channels and the transmission of data.
-The implementation of Enclave TLS API relies on the implementation of the core layer and four types of instances.
+The implementation of Rats TLS API relies on the implementation of the core layer and four types of instances.

 In order to provide better security, the core layer and the four types of instance plug-ins are all running in the HW TEE environment.
-Since the Enclave-TLS architecture needs to support and flexibly choose multiple possibilities (for example, TLS library, Encryption library, Enclave form, etc.), it is essential to distinguish different instance plug-ins based on functional logic.
+Since the Rats-TLS architecture needs to support and flexibly choose multiple possibilities (for example, TLS library, Encryption library, Enclave form, etc.), it is essential to distinguish different instance plug-ins based on functional logic.
 The following briefly introduces the role of the core layer and instance plug-ins.
-- **Enclave-TLS Core**: Responsible for the overall control role and control the flow of data flow.
+- **Rats-TLS Core**: Responsible for the overall control role and control the flow of data flow.
 - **TLS Wrapper instance**: Responsible for the real TLS session management and network transmission.
 - **Attester instance**: Responsible for collecting proof materials from the local platform operating environment, usually with Enclave to generate quote data.
 - **Verifier instance**: Responsible for verifying the received quote data in various formats, and may receive a quote from a different confidential computing hardware platform.
 There may also be cases where the verifier and attester must be on the same platform.
 For example, it is mandatory that the current operating environment must support SGX ECDSA when the type of verifier instance is `sgx_ecdsa_qve`, otherwise QVE cannot be launched to verify the SGX ECDSA quote.
 - **Crypto instance**: Responsible for cooperating with other instances to complete operations related to cryptographic algorithms.
 For example it can generate self-signed cert and encapsulate quotes into cert extensions.

-In total, the design of Enclave-TLS has the following features:
+In total, the design of Rats-TLS has the following features:
 - Combine RA with a standard protocol that can provide a secure channel, and use hardware as the root of trust to extend the data security boundary.
 - Supports secure and trusted communication of heterogeneous HW-TEE nodes, not limited to platforms.
 - Modular design with strong scalability.